 How do I find a network pharmacy?

-Plan participants should take their prescription identification cards to pharmacies that participate in the FutureScripts network.
-More than 60,000 participating retail pharmacies in the U.S. recognize and accept FutureScripts prescription identification cards, including large chains and many neighborhood pharmacies.
+IBC’s pharmacy benefits are administered by FutureScripts, an independent company.
+More than 60,000 participating retail pharmacies in the U.S. recognize and accept FutureScripts prescription ID cards, including large chains and many neighborhood pharmacies.

 What is the mail-order program?

-Plan participants whose plans include a mail-order program benefit may choose to receive certain prescriptions by mail (which offers convenience and cost-effectiveness).
-Under this program, plan participants must receive two separate prescriptions from their physician — one prescription is for the first 30-day supply, which the plan participant may fill immediately at a retail pharmacy, and the second is for the mail-order service and should be written for a 90-day supply of medication.
+Plan participants whose plan includes a mail-order program benefit may choose to receive certain prescriptions by mail, which offers convenience and cost-effectiveness.
+Under this program, plan participants should receive two separate prescriptions from their physician — one prescription is for the first 30-day supply, which the plan participant may fill immediately at a retail pharmacy, and the second is for the mail-order service and can be written for up to a 90-day supply of medication.